VirgilSecurity/virgil-purekit-java/README.md

 </tbody>
 </table>

-## Database Recovery
+### Generate a recovery keypair

 This step is __optional__.
 Use this step if you will need to move away from Pure without having to put your users through registering again.

-### Generate a recovery keypair

-During the [Prepare Your Database](#prepare-your-database) step generate a recovery keypair (public and private key).
+To be able to move away from Pure without having to put your users through registering again, you need to generate a recovery keypair (public and private key).
 The public key will be used to encrypt passwords hashes at the enrollment step.
 You will need to store the encrypted hashes in your database.

 To generate a recovery keypair, [install Virgil Crypto Library](https://developer.virgilsecurity.com/docs/how-to/virgil-crypto/install-virgil-crypto) and use the code snippet below.
 Store the public key in your database and save the private key securely on another external device.